arturxe2/ASTRA/configs/README.md

 - `outputrate`: Specifies the prediction rate, the number of predictions generated at each second.

-- `use_frames`: When set to True, permits the use of raw frames.
-For retaining the original ASTRA model behavior, set to False.

 - `audio`: Specifies the inclusion of audio information.

 - `baidu`: Specifies the inclusion of baidu features.

-- `path_frames`: Specifies the directory where raw frames are stored, if applicable.

 - `path_labels`: Specifies the directory where action labels are stored.